 - Smaller Family.
 Maybe the kids have moved away.
 It looks like they are not moving back again either!
 After a couple of false starts, the economy is good now, they have good jobs, got married, and they have their feet under them on their own.
 Now, it is just mom and dad rattling around in the big old family house.

 - Age and Health.
 Sadly, people get old, people get sick, and people pass away.
 If we are fortunate, we can stay in our homes as we age.
-We can get assistance that allows us to “age in place” and not have to move into much more expensive assisted living.
+We can get the assistance that allows us to “age in place” and not have to move into much more expensive assisted living.
 This often requires the ability to live on one level, some degree of accessibility and other floor planning considerations.
-Oftentimes, a current floor plan can be altered but a new home with these features is required.
+Oftentimes, a current floor plan can be altered.
+However, many times, a new home with handicap accessibility and age in place features is required.

-- Commuting to Work.
-When I hold open houses of Ann Arbor real estate listings, I see many people that work in Ann Arbor – at the University Michigan, the U of M Health System, or a technology company in town – who are tired of the commute.
+- Work Commute.
+When we hold open houses at our Ann Arbor real estate listings, we see many people that work in Ann Arbor – at the University Michigan, the U of M Health System, or a technology company who are tired of the commute.
 The commute time is getting longer as the economy grows and this is a quality of life issue.
-Overwhelmingly, the people I am seeing are looking for walkability and safe, friendly neighborhood living.
+Overwhelmingly, people are looking for walkable, safe, friendly neighborhood living.
 These factors are paramount in driving a housing decision.

 - More Amenities.
 Move up buyers!
 You have the income and the savings to build or buy exactly what you want.
-New construction is your preference to an existing home.
+New construction is your preference for an existing home.